J-Bernier/chillgamesweek.com/README.md

 ### Tags
 The tags are to be used as follows for workflows :

 - needs review : if the pull request needs a review from another dev
 - reviewed : is reviewed, but still needs some fixes
 - ready for merge : is reviewed and validated, and ready to be merged on main

 Additional tags (self explanatory) :

 - bug
 - feature
 - documentation

 Remember to switch tags after each review.

 ## Tools

 This project uses a Makefile for useful commands.
-For Windows users, the easiest way is to install [Chocolatey](https://chocolatey.org/install), then install it with `choco install make`.
+Run `make` at project root to get a list of all available commands.

+We recommend the use of nvm for Node.js version management.
+A .nvmrc file is present at folder root, which indicates the version currently used for the project.
+If you have nvm installed, simply run `nvm use` at folder root to update to correct version.

 For REST Database calls, [Insomnia](https://insomnia.rest/) has been used.
 You can import the library (Insomnia.Ink) located in the dev-tools folder.

 ## Getting Started

+This project uses firebase-tools and firebase CLI, install it first by following the official google documentation : https://firebase.google.com/docs/cli#install_the_firebase_cli.

+You will also need a google account validated by the project administrators, for which access has been granted to the firebase project.

-To launch the docker stack, simply run `make firebase_setup`, then `make up`.
+To install the project and run the emulators, simply run `make setup`, and follow the instructions.

+You should be able to then run `make emulators` and `make dev` to run the project locally.

 ## Troubleshooting